-When the nut seems easy to turn with the tool I remove it and slowly turn the nut by hand until it comes loose.
+When the nut seems easy to turn with the tool I remove the tool and slowly turn the nut by hand until it comes loose.

-The steel exhaust port threads in the head can be rusted, coated with carbon.
-Therefore, when removing the nut, you can gall the aluminum threads of the header nut and damage the steel threads in the exhaust port of the head.
+The steel exhaust port threads in the head can be rusted and/or coated with carbon.
+Therefore, when removing the nut, you can gall the aluminum threads of the header nut and damage the threads in the exhaust port of the head.
 If you do that, it’s a bad day. 🙁

 So, some caution is advised when removing the nut.
 You should be able to break the nut free with out too much force.
 If it’s not moving, try a small sledge (2-5 Lb) on the end of the tool’s handle to see it will break free.
-If it doesn’t seem to move after several sharp blows, assume the aluminum header nut is stuck on the port threads and trying more force will gall the threads.
+If it doesn’t seem to move after several sharp blows, assume the aluminum header nut is stuck on the exhaust port threads so applying more force will likely gall the threads.
 In that case read the following from Bob Fleischer’s site for methods to remove the nut and not damage the exhaust port threads.

-When the nut is off, you can see the two metal rings that fit around the header pipe to seal it to the head.
-There orientation is shown in the pictures below.
+When the nut is off, I see the two metal rings that fit around the header pipe to seal it to the head.
+Their orientation is shown in the pictures below.

-I leave the cross-over pipe in place and remove the exhaust header.
-I use a rubber mallet to tap on the inside bend of the header, alternating between sides, to coax it out of the exhaust ports in the head.
+I leave the cross-over pipe in place and remove the exhaust header pipes from both cylinders.
+I use a rubber mallet to tap on the inside bend of the header pipe, alternating between sides, to coax them out of the exhaust ports in the heads.

-My header pipes slide out of the exhaust ports in the heads after a number of taps and several wiggles of the header assembly as I pulled on them.
+My header pipes slide out of the exhaust ports in the heads after several taps alternating between the two header pipes and several wiggles of the headers as I pulled on them.

 Header Pipe Seal Rings Orientation